dulowski-marek/inwerter/README.md

 # Inwerter - DI for Typescript
-Inwerter is Depedency Injection for Typescript codebases.
+Inwerter provides depedency injection for Typescript projects.
-It is vastly inspired by Angular's DI system but **is framework-agnostic**.
+It is heavily inspired by Angular's DI system but not bound to any framework.

 Be it browser or Node, you can use it in any environment.

-Please note, that it is still under development - although it will be avoided,
+Please note that Inwerter is still work in progress.
-public API may be subject to changes until it reaches `1.0.0` version.
+The public API may change before the 1.0.0 release.

 ## Installation
 Just install it as project dependency using yarn or npm: